Sorbs: 18th century

 The first translation from Sorbian into another language was a translation of the poem Wottendzenje wot Liepska teho derje dostoineho wulze wuczeneho Knesa Jana Friedricha Mitschka by Handrij Ruška into Polish, made by Stanisław Nałęcz Moszczyński, a Polish lecturer at the University of Leipzig, and published by the famous Polish traveler Jan Potocki.

-A distinct remnant of the region's ties to Poland are the 18^{th}-century mileposts decorated with the coat of arms of the Polish–Lithuanian Commonwealth located in various towns in the region.
+A distinct remnant of the region's ties to Poland are the 18th-century mileposts decorated with the coat of arms of the Polish–Lithuanian Commonwealth located in various towns in the region.

-19^{th} century
+19th century

-Polish-Sorbian contacts continued in the 19^{th} century.
-Noted advocate for the preservation of Polish culture and language in Masuria, Gustaw Gizewiusz, during his visits in Budissin and Leipzig, came into close contact with Sorbian publicist Jan Pětr Jordan, and then Jordan published a study on the situation of the Poles in Masuria, including a collection of documents and journal articles from 1834–1842.
+Polish-Sorbian contacts continued in the 19th century.
+Noted advocate for the preservation of Polish culture and language in Masuria, Gustaw Gizewiusz, during his visits in Budissin and Leipzig, came into close contact with Sorbian publicist Jan Pětr Jordan, and then Jordan published a study on the situation of the Poles in Masuria, including a collection of documents and journal articles from 1834 to 1842.
 In the 1840s, Polish Romantic poet Roman Zmorski befriended the Sorbian writer Jan Arnošt Smoler in Wrocław, and then he settled in Lusatia, where he got to know other leading Sorbian national revival figures Křesćan Bohuwěr Pful, Jaroměr Hendrich Imiš and Michał Hórnik.
 Zmorski then issued the Polish newspaper Stadło in Budissin, translated four Smoler's poems into Polish, and published articles about the Sorbs in other Polish press.
 Michał Hórnik declared his sympathy and admiration for the Poles, popularised knowledge of Nicolaus Copernicus and Tadeusz Kościuszko through Sorbian press, reported on the events of the Polish January Uprising of 1863–1864 and made contacts with Poles during visits to Warsaw, Kraków and Poznań.
 Polish historian Wilhelm Bogusławski wrote the first book on Sorbian history Rys dziejów serbołużyckich, published in Saint Petersburg in 1861.
 The book was expanded and published again in cooperation with Michał Hórnik in 1884 in Bautzen, under a new title Historije serbskeho naroda.
 Polish historian and activist Alfons Parczewski was another friend of Sorbs, who from 1875 was involved in Sorbs' rights protection, participating in Sorbian meetings in Bautzen.
 Parczewski joined the Maćica Serbska organization in 1875, supported Sorbian publishing, wrote articles about Sorbs in Polish press and collected Sorbian magazines and books, which now form part of the Adam Asnyk Regional Public Library in Kalisz.
 It was thanks to him, among others, that Józef Ignacy Kraszewski founded a scholarship for Sorbian students.
 His sister Melania Parczewska joined the Maćica Serbska in 1878, wrote articles about Sorbs in Polish press and translated Sorbian poems into Polish.